hboutemy/maven-bench/README.md

 This general set up part describes configurations common to both test.

-For both tests, you have to give a value for the *project-under-test.path* and *maven.binaries.path* properties contained in *maven-bench.properties* file.
+:mag_right: For both tests, you have to give a value for the *project-under-test.path* and *maven.binaries.path* properties contained in *maven-bench.properties* file.
 The other properties are only used by *MvnValidateAllocationByMaven3VersionTest*.

 In this project we use [QuickPerf](https://github.com/quick-perf/quickperf) to measure and investigate heap allocation level.